carlodelmundo-zz/instaup/README.md

 # What is this?

-This is the official repository for Content Booster written in Python 3.
+This is the official repository for InstaUp! written in Python 3.
 Supported primarily with Ubuntu 16.04 systems.

 You must have the following installed to run tests and executables: